IfTrueEqualsEqualsTrue/LogHeat/README.md

 pyinstaller main.spec
 ```

 This will create a dist folder containing the compiled app.
-Compile on the os the app should be used on.
+Compile on the os the app should be used on, but keep in mind spidev works only on the raspberry pi.

 ## Contributors
 Grenoble INP Biomedical Engineering Students: